canonical-web-and-design/maas-gui-vanilla-theme/README.md

 ## Including Vanilla in your project via NPM

-Pull down the latest version of Vanilla into your local `node_modules` folder and save it into your project's dependencies (`package.json`) as follows:
+Pull down the latest version of MAAS GUI Framework into your local `node_modules` folder and save it into your project's dependencies (`package.json`) as follows:

 ``` bash